MOTIONSENSR

 Includes USB-C Cable

-A 6-foot USB-C data+power cable is included.
-(Charge-only cables won't work — we include the right one.)
+A 3.3-foot USB-C data+power cable is included.
+(Charge-only cables won't work, so I'm including one that I know works.)

 What People Use It For